aplteam/Tatin/docs/TatinForContributors.md

 A> ### On test cases
 A>
-A> The procedure outlined in this document discuss just how to run test tests in case you expect them to succeed.
+A> The procedure outlined in this document discusses just how to run tests in case you expect them to succeed.
 The test framework offers much more than that: it is flexible and powerful; for details refer to <https://github.com/aplteam/Tester2>
 A>
-A> If you want (or must) take advantage of the test framework's features in order to, say, hunt down a bug, then you should look into the `RunTests` functions.
+A> If you want (or must) take advantage of the test framework's features in order to, say, hunt down a bug, then you should look into the two functions `#.Tatin.TestCases.RunTests` and `#.Tatin.TestCasesServer.RunTests`.
 A>
 A> In particular the `Prepare` function, which is called by the `RunTests` functions, is important: it instantiates the `Tester2` class as `T`, and that's the starting point for whatever your are trying to achieve.